 The Pap test is a screening test for cervical cancer and its precursors with an inherent false-negative rate.

-Store PreservCyt Solution without cytologic samples at 15°C to 30°C in the vials provided.
+Store collection vials without cytologic samples at room temperature (15°C to 30°C).
 Do not use solution beyond expiration date marked on the vial.

 88142; if reviewed by pathologist add 88141